Covid 19 Coronavirus: Rotorua's Ohinemutu residents tell visitors to keep out

 • Covid 19 coronavirus: Rotorua's congestion vanishes as lockdown begins

-While the village is mostly a public place, residents have erected their own signs asking visitors to stay away during the coronavirus lockdown period.
+The village is mostly a public place, but residents have put up signs asking visitors to stay away during the coronavirus lockdown.

 The picturesque setting of the traditional Māori village on the shores of Lake Rotorua has long been a hot spot for visitors where they can see geothermal activity and a living Māori village.

-Despite the lockdown, residents said visitors were still pouring into the village, prompting them to take action.
+Despite the lockdown, residents said visitors were still pouring into the village.

-The two signs read: "Ohinemutu is closed to all" and "Non-residents and tourists!
+The signs read: "Ohinemutu is closed to all" and "Non-residents and tourists!
 Keep out".

 Maxwell said Ohinemutu residents have opened their arms and hearts to visitors all their lives and they would again in the future.
-However, during this period, they were taking the lockdown seriously and asked non-residents to stay away and not use the village as a thoroughfare or a place to visit.
+However, they were taking the lockdown seriously and asked non-residents to stay away and not use the village as a thoroughfare or a place to visit.

 "We have been strict as down here.
 We don't want that transmission or it'll wipe out a generation."